Curious Creatures – sexual empowerment, self-development, community, consent, and great communication, taught via workshops, podcasts, and more.

 If it’s possible for us to do so, and with at least 14 days notice, we may be able to move your booking to a future event.

 We had an additional Covid refund policy, which was essentially a full refund.
 However, this meant that we were shouldering all of the responsibility, and workshops (and the admin around them) quickly became unsustainable.
-So we're reverting back to our normal refund policy, as articulated above, with the exception that if you notify us any time prior to the workshop that you've got Covid (or symptoms, or are a close contact), we'll offer a refund (less $25 cancellation fee) or to move your ticket to a future session time.
+So we're reverting back to our normal refund policy, as articulated above, we'll offer a refund (less $25 cancellation fee) or to move your ticket to a future session time (if available).

 In the case of our pre-recorded workshops, we offer a 100% Money Back Guarantee for 30 days after purchase.
 So if you're not satisfied in any way, contact us for a full refund.
 After that period no refund is available (except where required by Australian consumer laws).